google/ml-flashpoint/docs/README.md

 We executed such tests on a [Vertex AI Training Cluster](https://docs.cloud.google.com/vertex-ai/docs/training/training-clusters/overview) and obtained the speedups listed below.
 These tests were conducted using ML Flashpoint _alongside_ NeMo's recommended checkpointing (as you would in production), where NeMo's default checkpointing used a 7-10 TB [Filestore](https://cloud.google.com/filestore) instance.

-Stay tuned and watch the [repository](https://github.com/google/ml-flashpoint) for more updates on additional improvements!

 [¶](#perf-summary){ #perf-summary }
 When comparing